 Best Messaging Apps: WhatsApp Stays on Top

 Is WhatsApp the most used app?
-Our Top App by Country research for 2021 shows that WhatsApp is the most popular messaging app in 188 countries out of 230.
+Our Top App by Country research for 2021 shows that WhatsApp is the most popular messaging app in 188 countries/territories out of 230.

 If we ignore WeChat and QQ which are most relevant in China, and Facebook Messenger, which also belongs to Facebook, WhatsApp's next big competitor would be Telegram.
 At this point, Telegram has four times fewer users than WhatsApp.